 We use the term “Toys” not only to describe those children’s things, but we also use it to describe much stuff like when we say “boy’s toys” we mean cars, motorcycles, and things that boys and grown men like.
 That term is generally used to describe anything that we play with, so let’s see what people have been playing with since ancient Egypt to present times.

 Ancient Egyptians enjoyed living the good and prosperous life, and toys and games were a big part of it.
 Egyptian kids had toys made of knuckle bones of animals that they used to play games like Jackstones, and they used dice in some games as well.
 They had toys made from clay like clay rattles and little animals and people clay figures, like a hippo with jaws that close and open.
 The fanciest ancient Egyptian toys were made of cloth and were stuffed with papyrus.
-An attorney I know at tax resolution Atlanta found a bunch of these during a Real estate deal they did years back.
+An attorney I know at website found a bunch of these during a Real estate deal they did years back.
 Talk about a rare find that was pretty valuable!

 Did you know that the Yoyo is an ancient Greek invention?
 In ancient Greece, Yoyos were made out of terracotta or wood, and they were often decorated with images from Greek mythology.
 They also made dolls that had movable limbs.
 They also took the Jackstones game from ancient Egyptians, and also just like them, they used animal knuckle bones, but it was soon replaced with other materials like brass, copper, silver, gold, glass, ivory, marble, terracotta and even precious gems.